|Full time||1 year||2 or 3 days a week||September 2017|

 This module is the culmination of the MA experience, and the most ambitious expression of individual interest, motivation, creativity and ability to deliver.

 Museums, galleries and heritage are more than physical, immobile landmarks in the landscape; they are ongoing, place-based processes crafted from diverse and often dissonant human and non-human materials, sites, identities and narratives.
 Because of this they are constantly open to change.
 They change due to debates from within the field and a variety of drivers and pressures from outside.
 In many ways change, and meeting the challenge of change, lies at the very heart of ongoing questions of sustainability, relevance and innovation in the field.
-This module explores museum and heritage futures, locating development within a more progressive, expanded sense of place.
+This module explores museum and heritage futures, locating development within a more progressive, expanded sense of policy and place.
+Social, economic, and legislative concerns pertinent to the field are some of the key themes developed here.

 You will have the opportunity to study a foreign language, free of charge, during your time at the University as part of the Kingston Language Scheme.
 Options currently include: Arabic, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.